Home Page

 **On your first night of racing, please arrive at registration ready to fill out paperwork by 6:45pm.
-Registration closes promptly at 7:00pm, so this will give you and your parent or legal guardian time to fill out the needed paperwork.** Well, with that out of the way, please read on for more helpful hints and information.
+Registration closes promptly at 7:00pm, so this will give you and your parent or legal guardian time to fill out the needed paperwork.
+Please note that a parent or guardian will need to sign your USA BMX application in order for you to sign up for a license, and you need a license in order to race!! ** Well, with that out of the way, please read on for more helpful hints and information.

 What you will need on your first night of racing

-• Money - it costs around $55 to get your license and register for that night's racing (if it is a single points event), not counting things like food, soda, candy, bike parts, etc.
+• Money - it costs $80 to get your license and $10 to register for that night's racing (if it is a single points event), not counting things like food, soda, candy, bike parts, etc.

 • Proper equipment (click here for more info on equipment)